Frequently asked questions about MBA in Accounting

 2Are the books included in tuition fees?

-Yes, tuition fees include the educational material of each module (i.e, books, notes etc).
+No, tuition fees does not include the educational material of each module (i.e, books).

 3How is tuition paid?